About the Justice and Peace Action Network

 What Happens When You Take Action?

 When you take an online action, you will be directed to a webpage that will explain the current legislative issue and provide a sample letter for you to send to the targeted decision-makers.
 When you fill out your information, your letter, which you can personalize according to your own particular views on an issue, will be sent to the indicated decision-makers (i.e. Senators, Congresspeople, the President, or whoever is the appropriate recipient of your message).
-These messages appear in their email inboxes or fax machines as though you had sent it from their website email form or your own fax machine.
+These messages appear in their email inboxes as though you had sent it from their website email form or your own email.
+You will also have the opportunity to tweet at your legislators with tweets drafted that you can personalize before sending.

 Does taking action electronically make a difference?

 Yes!
-Decision-makers take notice when their mailboxes fill with emails and faxes.
+Decision-makers take notice when their mailboxes fill with emails.
 Congressional staff members keep regular tallies of the number of messages they receive on an issue, and it can make a difference on whether or not members of Congress support or oppose legislative measures.
-UCC JPANet advocates have sent messages on an wide range of issues from environmental justice in the Hurricane Katrina clean-up, hate crimes, Millennium Development Goals for ending global poverty, violence against women, federal budget policy priorities, stem cell research, fair treatment of workers by Taco Bell and Mount Olive Pickles, the minimum wage and the protection of civil liberties.
+UCC JPANet advocates have sent messages on an wide range of issues from accessible healthcare, environmental justice, hate crimes, global poverty, violence against women, federal budget policy priorities, fair treatment of workers, the minimum wage and the protection of civil liberties.

 Your support helps us to provide this resource.
 Please support the JPANet with an online gift!Sign up